-- 1. Click or tap Settings in the charms sidebar and click or tap \. - 2.
-Click the network you want to connect to. - 3.
-Click Connect - 4.
-Enter the network password, if prompted.
+- 1 Click or tap Settings in the charms sidebar. - 2 Click or tap the wireless icon. - 3 Click or tap the network you want to connect to. - 4 Click or tap Connect.

-NOTE: You may have configured the network key while setting up the router or the router may have a default network key.
+INOTE: Enter the network password, if prompted.
+You may have configured the network key while setting up the router or the router may have a default network key.
 For details, contact the router manufacturer.

-5. Turn on/off file sharing (optional).
+5 Turn on or off file sharing (optional).

-- 1. In the notification area, click \ - 2.
-Click the network you want to connect to. - 3.
-Click Connect. - 4.
-Enter the network password, if prompted.
+- 1 Click or tap the wireless icon in the notification menu. - 2 Click the network you want to connect to. - 3 Click Connect.